t9liverpool/OpenMix/README.md

 This repository provides a pytorch-version implementation of OpenMix which includes three data augmentation methods, _i.e_., OpenMixup, OpenCutout, OpenCutmix.
 The scripts are included in **utils.py** which can be directly called in your dataloader.

 * Notes：<br>
 Generally, OpenMixup is robust to foregrounds without rotational symmetry, and OpenCutout is robust to images with diverse backgrounds.
-FineTune the sample ratio of augmentation is helpful for achieving better AUROC results.
+Finetune the sample ratio of augmentation is helpful for achieving better AUROC results.
 In our experiments:<br><br>  For CIFAR10 and Imagenet, Known:OpenMixup:OpenCutout:OpenCutmix=1:4:1:1;<br><br>   For MNIST, Known:OpenMixup:OpenCutout:OpenCutmix=1:0:0:1 .<br>

 If you have any problems, feel free to contact me.
 Have fun and may it inspire your own idea :-)